pablorodrigo/template/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/guiamanaus.jpg">

-# Drescription
+# Description
-"De olho em manaus" is a mobile application that I create, started in 2017.
-The project helped me learn more how to design and implement in mobile.
+“De olho em manaus” is a mobile application that I created in 2017.
+The project helped me learn more how about design and implements in mobile system.

-This project is implemented in Android.
-During the project I created a webservice hosted in AmazonaWS that  is where the data is consumed through JSON.
+This project was implemented in Android.
+During the project I created a webservice hosted in AmazonWS that is where the data is consumed through JSON.

 In this project I gained experience with full-stack web / mobile application design and associated technologies.